From Zero-Intelligence to Queue-Reactive: Limit Order Book modeling for high-frequency volatility estimation and optimal execution: Comparative performance study of volatility estimators

 \subsection{Variable \texorpdfstring{$\theta$ and $\theta^{\text{reinit}}$}{theta and thetareinit}}

 A nice feature of the QR model, compared to the ZI model, is the flexibility introduced by the parameters $\theta$ and $\theta^{\text{reinit}}$.
-The second scenario allowed us to assess the effect of time-varying values of $\theta$ and $\theta^{\text{reinit}}$ on the accuracy of volatility estimators, a setting that was not previously considered by \citet{gatheral2010zero}.
-Note that time-varying values of $\theta$ and $\theta^{\text{reinit}}$ may reflect changes in the flow of information hitting the market.
-In particular, we assumed that the LOB follows five regimes (each with length equal to $1/5$ of a day), which translate into a double u-shaped pattern for the volatility parameter, as illustrated in Table \ref{tab:5lv}.
+In the second scenario we assessed the effect of time-varying values of $\theta$ and $\theta^{\text{reinit}}$ on the accuracy of volatility estimators.
+Specifically, we allowed for piece-wise constant volatility dynamics, which might describe a regime-shifting scenario driven, for example, by the flow of information hitting the market.

+We considered two sub-scenarios, with increasing variability of the volatility parameter.
+In the first one, the LOB follows five regimes (each with length equal to $1/5$ of a day), which translate into a double u-shaped pattern for the volatility parameter, as illustrated in Table \ref{tab:5lv}.

-Tables \ref{tab:integratedbias5l}- \ref{tab:spotmse5l} contain the ranking of the estimators in the second scenario.
-In the case of the integrated variance, the estimators offering the best performance are the same as in the first scenario, but this time their accuracy in terms of bias and MSE is slightly worse, the only exception being the MSE of the alternation estimator.
-In the case of the spot variance, the Fourier estimator still provides the relative best performance.
-In particular, while its MSE is slightly worse, the bias improves, compared to the first scenario.
-Overall, even if the impact on bias and MSE is not uniform across all the estimators considered, it seems that the introduction of time-varying parameters does not heavily affect our previous findings.
-In other words, performance rankings are broadly confirmed, compared to the first scenario, both in the case of integrated and spot variance estimators.
+In the second sub-scenario, we allowed for ten regimes (each with length equal to $1/10$ of a day), which recreate a u-shape pattern for the volatility parameter, see Table \ref{tab:10lv}.

+Tables \ref{tab:complvint} and \ref{tab:complvspot} illustrate the average performance rankings in the second scenario.
+Specifically, average rankings in correspondence of five and ten intra-day regimes are compared with the case of a unique regime (i.e., the case with constant $\theta$ and $\theta^{reinit}$ illustrated in the previous subsection).
+Full performance results in terms of bias and MSE are detailed in Appendix A.1.

+Overall, it appears that the introduction of time-varying parameters does not significantly affect the performance rankings previously obtained with constant parameters.
+In other words, most of the rankings are quite stable (with a few exceptions, see, e.g., the average ranking for the MSE of the Range and Pre-averaging estimators), compared to the first scenario.
+The stability is more evident for spot variance estimators.

+As a further investigation, it might be interesting to study whether the performance ranking remains similar also when the volatility path has infinite regimes, for example when the evolution of $\theta$ and $\theta^{reinit}$ is driven by stochastic differential equations.
+This would require to build a precise mapping between the volatility and $\theta$ and $\theta^{reinit}$ in order to simulate the LOB for each value of the simulated volatility.
+This interesting investigation is beyond the scope of this paper and is left for future research.